 2. Your W-2 from your employer

-If you have a regular job, your employer will provide you with a W-2 form that reports your income as well as the tax contributions made against your income from each paycheck.
+If you’re employed as a W-2 employee, your employer will provide you with a W-2 form that reports your income as well as the tax contributions made against your income from each paycheck.

-In other words, it doesn’t just show how much money you made.
+In other words, your W-2 doesn’t just show how much money you made.
 It also shows the wage taxes you’ve already paid.

-If you want to get on that return early, most employers will let you view your W-2 online so you don’t have to wait on snail mail.
+If you want to get an early start on your return, most employers will let you view your W-2 online so you don’t have to wait on snail mail.

 3. 1099 forms for other income